hicknhack-software/ansible-redmine-example/README.md

 Advanced Usage
 --------------

-These examples are meant as starting points for your own projects.
+This example is meant as a starting points for your own projects.
 Feel free to combine your roles with ours.

 **Please consider open sourcing generic roles or ideas**